๐Ÿ“ SAT

 The Most Important Number: The Middle 50%

-When researching colleges, the single most useful data point is the middle 50% ACT range โ€” the band between the 25th and 75th percentile scores of students who actually enrolled.
-If your score falls within that range, you are competitive.
-If it falls above, your score is a genuine strength.
-If it falls below, your score may work against you.
+When researching colleges, the most useful data point is the middle 50% ACT range.
+That is the band between the 25th and 75th percentile scores of students who actually enrolled.
+A score inside that band makes you competitive.
+Scoring above it is a real strength for your application, and scoring well below it can work against you.

 ACT Score Ranges at Top Colleges

-Here are the middle 50% ACT composite ranges for a selection of well-known schools, based on the most recently available Common Data Set figures from each institution:
+Middle 50% ACT composite ranges for a selection of well-known schools, based on the most recently available Common Data Set figures from each institution:

 SchoolMiddle 50% ACT Range